Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 4: Signature

 Last, at least one signature from someone authorized to sign on behalf of the LLC is needed.
-This can be a member, manager, or non-members like an attorney or accountant, the members give signing authority.
+This can be a member, manager, or non-member, like an attorney or accountant; the members give signing authority.
 Enter the person’s title, name, and address.

 Under the title, there are several options, but the ones commonly used for an LLC include Manager, Member, and Organizer.
 The definitions of these are:

-- A Member is an owner of the LLC
+• Member is an owner of the LLC.

-- An Organizer is someone assisting with the formation of the LLC.
-This is often a Registered Agent, Attorney, or Accountant.
+• An Organizer is someone who assists with the formation of the LLC.
+This person is often a Registered Agent, Attorney, or Accountant.

 Mississippi LLC FAQs